dfinity/sns-kongswap-adaptor/DEX.md

 Assume a trader wants to swap $T_0$ for $T_1$.
 To trade, they send $amount_0$ of $T_0$.

-In the uniform liquidity model (used in Uniswap V2), liquidity is defined as:
+In the uniform liquidity model (popularized by Uniswap V2), liquidity is defined as:

 $L^2 = reserve_0 * reserve_1$